josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 	<figcaption>Columnar layout.
 Photo from the <a href="https://www.zsa.io/moonlander">Moonlander website</a>.</figcaption>
 </figure>

-The rationale given is: your fingers don't move side to side when you extend or retract them, so your keyboard shouldn't place keys offset from their neutral position.
+The rationale given is: your fingers don't move side to side when you extend or retract them, so your keyboard shouldn't place keys offset from your fingers' natural position.

 I can't say for sure whether this makes a major difference, ergonomically.
 I don't think the offset of the keys was ever a problem for me, so that's hard to speak to.